-What is farsightedness?
+What is hyperopia?

-Why does farsightedness occur?
+Why does hyperopia occur?

-How common is farsightedness?
+How common is hyperopia?

-What are signs/symptoms of farsightedness?
+What are signs/symptoms of hyperopia?

-How is farsightedness diagnosed?
+How is hyperopia diagnosed?

-How does farsightedness affect vision?
+How does hyperopia affect vision?

-How is farsightedness treated?
+How is hyperopia treated?

-In mild cases, your eyes may be able to compensate adequately without the need for corrective lenses.
+In mild cases, your eyes may be able to compensate adequately without corrective lenses.
 In moderate or severe cases, your optometrist may recommend glasses or contact lenses.
 Most individuals adapt well to wearing glasses or contact lenses, and farsightedness does not significantly affect their lifestyle.